Do I Need Therapy? 11 Signs It’s Time To See a Therapist

 How do you know if you need therapy?

 There is nothing to be ashamed of in thinking you need therapy.
 But how do you know when it’s time to get support from a mental health professional?
-You should watch out for any of the signs that are listed below.
+Below are signs to be aware of that may indicate the need to seek out this support.

 1. You’re feeling overwhelmed